 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are taking a trip to somewhere that has captured the imaginations of so many over the centuries.
-It is the lost city of Pompeii, destroyed by the volcano Mount Vesuvius in 79AD.
+Pompeii is somewhere that has captured the imaginations of so many over the centuries.
+The lost city of Pompeii was destroyed by the volcano Mount Vesuvius in 79AD.
 The original (official) excavations of Pompeii began in the 1700s, but this was just the start of the story and today technology and history are combining to help expand our understanding of how people lived in the first century AD and what happened when Vesuvius exploded.

 Many of us have visited this site or definitely plan to but what you may not know is that the area Vesuvius destroyed extended many kilometers down the Amalfi Coast, so there are many more sites to discover alongside Pompeii itself.
 Ruins of villas can even be found in the forests and under the sea.
 We talk to Danielle Oteri, an art historian with has so much incredible knowledge and insight into the area.
 She has a unique ability to make history come alive and be more accessible to us.
 She shares her favorite sites and tips, as well as information about some of the latest news and discoveries about Ancient Pompeii.

 - Pompeians, like people today, enjoyed a bit of fast food.
 Recently their own version of Pompeii Fried Chicken, complete with frescos of chickens, was un-earthed.
 Take out and street food would have been for the poorer inhabitants, whereas the wealthiest would have dined lavishly at home, being waited on by servants and very likely slaves (Pompeii was made up pretty much half and half free and enslaved peoples)

 - Pompeii was the playground for wealthy Romans, but it was also a place with a pretty international culture for the Roman world, including Oscans and people from Africa